151henry151/too-hot/metadata/app-store/description.md

 # Apple App Store Description

 ## App Name
-**IT'S TOO HOT! - Climate Alert App**
+**TOO HOT**

 ## Subtitle
-**Get notified when temperatures are dangerously high and raise climate awareness**
+**IT'S TOO HOT! - Get notified when temperatures are 10°F+ above average.**

 ## Description

 **🌡️ GET THE ALERT, WEAR THE SHIRT! - CLIMATE FLASH MOB**

-When temperatures spike 10°F+ above average, it's not just uncomfortable—it's a climate emergency.
-"IT'S TOO HOT!" alerts you to these dangerous temperature spikes so you can join the climate flash mob and raise awareness.
+When temperatures spike 10°F+ above average, it's not just uncomfortable—it's a wakeup call.
+Wear your IT'S TOO HOT! shirt when you get the alert.
+Join the climate flash mob and raise awareness.

 **🔥 WHY THIS MATTERS**
 Climate change isn't abstract—it's happening right now, in your backyard.
 When temperatures soar above historical averages, it's a clear sign of climate disruption.
 This app helps you recognize these moments and turn them into viral climate action.

 **📱 WHAT YOU GET**
 • **Instant Alerts**: Get notified when temperatures are 10°F+ above average
-• **Local Data**: Accurate temperature monitoring for your exact location
+• **Local Data**: Use your location or choose a city and state to monitor
-• **Climate Education**: Understand what these temperature spikes mean
-• **Flash Mob Coordination**: Join the climate awareness movement
-• **Community**: Connect with other climate activists

 **🎯 PERFECT FOR CLIMATE ACTIVISTS**
-• **Document Climate Change**: Use temperature alerts as evidence
 • **Create Flash Mobs**: Coordinate climate awareness events
 • **Take Action**: Know when to speak up about climate issues
 • **Stay Informed**: Track climate patterns in your area